 Main Reasons Why Cherry Shrimp Will Jump Out Of Your Aquarium:

-Any sort of stress could lead to cherry shrimp jumping out of their aquarium.
-They may become stressed based on a variety of factors, including but not limited to:
+Any stress could lead to cherry shrimp jumping out of their aquarium.
+They may become stressed based on a variety of factors, including but not limited to the following:

 - Incorrect water temperature: water that is too hot or too cold for the shrimp